 The SED was attached to ETH Zurich in 1957.
 Since 2009 it has been a non-departmental entity reporting to the Vice-President for Research and Economic Relations.
 ETH Zurich provides a perfect environment for combining the SED's public duties as the federal agency responsible for monitoring seismic activity in Switzerland with leading-edge seismological research.
 A steering committee guarantees close cooperation and support within the ETH.

-The SED works closely alongside the Institute of Geophysics and the Department of Earth Sciences.
+The SED works closely alongside the Institute of Geophysics and the Department of Earth and Planetary Sciences.
 SED Director Stefan Wiemer is also a professor of seismology in that department.
 Many SED staff members teach at ETH Zurich and supervise students, including PhD candidates.

 The SED conducts joint research with other university-level institutions within the framework of many different national, European and international projects.
 This guarantees an ongoing exchange of information across national borders.